cosmos/ibc/spec/ics-24-host-requirements/README.md

 # History

-April 29 2019 - Initial draft
+29 April 2019 - Initial draft
+11 May 2019 - Rename "RootOfTrust" to "ConsensusState"

 # Copyright